protocolguild/documentation/docs/roles-obligations.md

-## 4. Roles & Obligations
+## 3. Roles & Obligations

-There are four unique roles (4.1, 4.2, 4.3, 4.4) that this mechanism requires to operate.
+There are four unique roles (3.1, 3.2, 3.3, 3.4) that this mechanism requires to operate.
 We outline any obligations expected as well as recommendations for conduct and operation.

-### 4.1 Members
+### 3.1 Members

-#### 4.11 Members as Beneficiaries
+#### 3.11 Members as Beneficiaries

-*NOTE: these are only initial recommendations - final decisions are ultimately up to the membership.*

 → 150-200 individuals who have qualified for slots on the split contract.